jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 ##### 2.3.2.2.
 Instantiating a Stream from the Input Path

 The input path can be a file name or a URI.
 The diagram in the previous section is a simplification.
-To enable testing and extension for reading various input streams, the following design is taken.

 In the diagram below, it shows the `DltFileStreamFactory` and the `DltFileStream`, but the same is also for the serial and network streams.
+The design allows for reading various input streams and enables better testing.

 ![Input Stream](out/diagrams/InputStreamFactory/InputStreamFactory.svg)

-The `FilterApp` instantiates only through the `InputStreamFilter`.
+The `FilterApp` instantiates only through the `InputStreamFactory`.
 This has an internal mapping of a URI scheme to a second factory, e.g.:

 * `DltFileStreamFactory`: creates a `DltFileStream`, opening a `FileStream`,